Reverse Mortgage vs. HELOC and Home Equity Loans: Easier Qualifications and More Flexibility

 - Monthly Payments:

-- Rate Adjustments: Can change monthly
+- Rate Adjustments: Interest rate can change monthly based on the prime rate

 - Closing Costs: $0.00